tardate/LittleArduinoProjects/FPGA/Fomu/BuildNotifier/README.md

 The full Guardfile for this interim version:

     # Guardfile that demonstrates hooking RSpec results
-    # and blinking notifyications on the Fomu RGB LED
+    # and blinking notifications on the Fomu RGB LED
     # using the wishbone-tool

     # The Fomu/wishbone-tool integration lives here